This post may contain affiliate links.

 Here are some modified totals below if we include the pro-rated costs of those memberships into these two trips.
 We are basing the numbers on the fact that our Thousand Trails membership dues average $52 per month, and our Trails Collection averages $28.
-So a total of $80 per month, or $960 a year.
+So a total of $80 monthly, or $960 a year.
 Which is $2.63 per night or $18.46 per week.

 Pretty darn awesome!
 And imagine how low it would have been if we’d skipped a few of the more expensive one-night stays!
 Or stayed exclusively at Thousand Trails parks?
-That’s the beauty though you don’t always have to stay in them if you’re a member.
+That’s the beauty, though.
+You don’t always have to stay in them if you’re a member.
 But we like to use our membership for longer stays as it helps subsidize the costs of more expensive stays at other RV resorts.
 It reduced our overall average nightly camping fees.

 Pacific Dunes Ranch is part of the Thousand Trails Encore network, and located adjacent to some oceanside sand dunes by the California Coast

-Previous year averages and Thousand Trails specific data
+Previous year averages and Thousand Trails-specific data

 Again, compared to our Florida RV trip last year, adding pro-rated membership dues brings the total cost to $4,998.
 That’s an average nightly cost of $49.49.
 About five times the cost of our California winter RV trip.
 During our full-time travels, we have experienced average nightly fees on an annual basis for less than $9 a night with our Thousand Trails camping membership.